Aliases for GPI Gene

 This gene encodes a member of the glucose phosphate isomerase protein family.
 The encoded protein has been identified as a moonlighting protein based on its ability to perform mechanistically distinct functions.
 In the cytoplasm, the gene product functions as a glycolytic enzyme (glucose-6-phosphate isomerase) that interconverts glucose-6-phosphate and fructose-6-phosphate.
 Extracellularly, the encoded protein (also referred to as neuroleukin) functions as a neurotrophic factor that promotes survival of skeletal motor neurons and sensory neurons, and as a lymphokine that induces immunoglobulin secretion.
 The encoded protein is also referred to as autocrine motility factor based on an additional function as a tumor-secreted cytokine and angiogenic factor.
 Defects in this gene are the cause of nonspherocytic hemolytic anemia and a severe enzyme deficiency can be associated with hydrops fetalis, immediate neonatal death and neurological impairment.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2016]

 GeneCards Summary for GPI Gene

 GPI (Glucose-6-Phosphate Isomerase) is a Protein Coding gene.
 Diseases associated with GPI include Hemolytic Anemia, Nonspherocytic, Due To Glucose Phosphate Isomerase Deficiency and Glucose Phosphate Isomerase Deficiency.
-Among its related pathways are Innate Immune System and Cori Cycle.
+Among its related pathways are Glucose metabolism and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include cytokine activity and monosaccharide binding.

 UniProtKB/Swiss-Prot Summary for GPI Gene